danyakarras/tooltip/README.md

 <d2l-tooltip for="target" position="right" class="mixin-tooltip">Hello world!</d2l-tooltip>
 ```

+* `boundary` (object) - optionally provide boundaries to where the tooltip will appear.
+Valid properties are "above", "below", "left", "right"

 _**NOTE:**_ Issues can arise when associating a `<d2l-tooltip>` with another web-component in a true [Shadow DOM][ShadowDOM] environment.
 One known example is when a focusable custom component has an associated tooltip; a screen reader may not read the tooltip when focused.
 This is due to the complexity with [how focus is handled inside the Shadow DOM][ShadowFocus] as well as ID scoping.

 ## Demo